anyaevostinar/anyaevostinar.github.io/classes/208-s24/hw1.md

 * Have a well-chosen algorithm (i.e. don't over-complicate this task!)
 * Have thorough error-handling

-## Collaboration
+## Logistics
 This is an **individual** assignment, so you should write all the code individually, though you can get help, as detailed in the [collaboration](collaboration) document.

-Like all assignments, you will have the opportunity to revise this submission based on feedback.
+This assignment is due Friday March 29th at 10pm.
+As with all assignments, you will have the opportunity to revise this submission based on feedback.

 ## GETTING STARTED WITH C